Dave Grohl isn't in HBO's new Kurt Cobain documentary, but he wanted to be

 — Courtney Love Cobain (@Courtney) April 11, 2014

-At the Tribeca Q&A, Morgen was asked how difficult it was to get the full cooperation of Cobain’s family and the surviving band members to take part in this project.
+At Sunday’s post Q&A screening, Morgen was asked how difficult it was to get the full cooperation of Cobain’s family and the surviving band members to take part in this project.
 He admitted that when he started working on the film in 2007 it was a challenge, but because Frances Bean Cobain was involved everyone agreed to take part.

 Love then interjected on how everyone felt about each other at the time: